 Our table got two apps.
 The first one was the cheddar cheese and potato pierogies that take me back to Christmases with my Polish side of the family.
 These “dumplings” were served with caraway sour cream.

 We got the Fried Oysters, which changed a little from the last time to include more.
 These oysters were topped with blue cheese and garnished with micro celery and came pickled mustard seed hot sauce.
 So yum.

 Main course: A burger.
 Okay, if you know me… I might be a little burger obsessed.
 BUT this one is amazing… The HAND GROUND 50/50 BURGER is half bacon and half sirloin.
 It’s grilled to perfection, which in this case is well done.
 Since the meat HAS bacon inside (you read that right), it’s cooked well, but when you bite into it, it’s pink.
 This bad boy is filled with baby arugula, tomato, sweet and smokey onion jam, swiss cheese, and roasted garlic aioli, served on a brioche bun and served with the most delicious Belgian fries.
 Personally switched the swiss cheese for their cheddar.

 My goal was to finish the burger and to bring home the fries.
 At least I accomplished that!

-The ambience of this place is farm to table chic with a touch of hipster… The young servers with neat tats gives it a more casual and scene vibe.
-The burlap and reclaimed wood fixures adds a nice touch too.
+The ambiance of this place is farm to table chic with a touch of hipster… The young servers with neat tats give it a more casual and scene vibe.
+The burlap and reclaimed wood fixures add a nice touch too.